Christmas Markets, Festivals and all the other amazing Christmas Events in the Netherlands for 2018!

 Any other Christmas events in the Netherlands?

 There you have it, more Christmas festivals and events than any one person could ever hope to see in a month and all within the little country of the Netherlands!
-If you visit any of these Christmas markets, events or festivals make sure you tag us on Instagram with @DutchReview and if you use Pinterest make sure you pin this for later – and follow us! 😉
+If you visit any of these Christmas markets, events or festivals make sure you tag us on Instagram with @DutchReview and follow us! 😉

 *main image and pin image by Floris Looijestijn